 Setting up the Chair

-Dental assistants are tasked with setting up the chair for dental procedures, a task which requires an excellent attention to detail.
-First you’ll want to sanitize the entire area of the dental chair and the counter tops and work spaces with a sanitizing solution.
+Dental assistants are tasked with setting up the chair for dental procedures, a task that requires excellent attention to detail.
+First, you’ll want to sanitize the entire area of the dental chair and the countertops and workspaces with a sanitizing solution.
 Next, you’ll need to sanitize all of the dental instruments thoroughly, ensuring that any possible bacteria are removed.
 Placing disposable tips on the suction device, the water syringe and the saliva ejector comes next, followed by ensuring the water reservoir is filled with clean, distilled water.

 The dental assistant will be the one to welcome the patient into the cleaning area, get them set up in the chair, give them protective eyewear if necessary, and just generally chat with them and make them feel at ease.
 Because there’s so much patient interaction in the career, dental assistant schools tend to attract very outgoing, charming and polite people with a drive to help.